 At Mixer Direct, we sell two basic kinds of motors.
 The first motor is powered by alternating current electricity.
 The second kind is powered by compressed air.
-Though we do sell other kinds of motors, these are the two basic kinds that we sell.
+These two motor types are the most common used across the liquid processing industry.

 If you are buying an electric motor, there might come a point in the purchasing process where when you find yourself asking: “Should I buy a single phase powered motor or a three phase powered motor?”
 Then, if you're like me, you find yourself asking, "What's a phase?"

 The “phase” here has to do with the electrical power that you have available at your building.
 Since electricity travels in waves, the easiest way to think about it is to think of waves at the ocean.

 Imagine if you could harness the power of the ocean wave every time it hit the sand.
 Single phase would be like having a wave hit the sand every three seconds.
 Now imagine that as the wave recedes back into the ocean, you have no power.

 Three phase electricity would be like having three waves hit the sand in three seconds.
 The wave would hit the sand, but before it could recede another wave would be crashing on top of it.
 With three phase power, you would have constant energy, whereas with single phase power you would have points of time with no power.

 Most homes and residences have single-phase power.
 Many, but not all, industrial buildings have three-phase power.
 Single phase is less powerful and less efficient because the energy supply is not constant, but it is cheaper to install.
 Three phase is more powerful and more efficient because the energy supply is constant, but it is more expensive to install.